Adobe System Design Interview: What the Bar Actually Tests

 Adobe XD, Acrobat, and other tools support multi-user simultaneous editing.
 If you've ever watched two designers fight over the same artboard, you understand why conflict resolution matters.

-Adobe Sign is a major product.
+Adobe Acrobat Sign is a major product.
 Expect prompts about cross-region e-signature workflows, PDF versioning, or audit trail design.

 "Design Adobe ID" tests your understanding of multi-tenant SaaS authentication at scale.
 Adobe ID serves hundreds of millions of users across consumer and enterprise contexts.